aliffzaifuddin/notes-app/README.md

+# Note app

+This a note app created from React using the materials followed from Scrimba website learning React
+- Use React MDE to made simple note
+- Use Firebase as Database to store data at real time
+- Use debouncing to delay response send to database
+- Use Vite (?)

 # co42b487d95fbd5b5c8f9c4a8

 Warning: Vite enforces using jsx syntax inside jsx/tsx files, so it will complain about that.
 Solution: rename `.js` files to `.jsx` :)